bioinformatics-ca/Metabolomics_2020/main_metabolomics.md

 * All measurements should be numerical values (empty for missing values);
 * For details and screenshot instructions, [click here](http://www.metaboanalyst.ca/faces/docs/Format.xhtml)

 * [Data 1](https://www.metaboanalyst.ca/resources/data/human_cachexia.csv) Metabolomic concentration table of 77 urine samples from cancer patients and healthy controls.
+Can be used for Protocols 1-5.
 * [Data 2](https://github.com/jsychong/MetaboAnalystR/blob/master/MetaboAnalystR_2_Supplementary_Data/iHMP2_48_metaboanalyst_input.csv) Peak intensity table of 48 fecal samples from pediatric inflammatory bowel disease patients and healthy controls.
+Can be used for Protocols 1-3/
 * [Data 3](https://www.metaboanalyst.ca/resources/data/mummichog_ibd.txt) Peak list of 48 fecal samples from pediatric inflammatory bowel disease patients and healthy controls.
+Used for Protocol 9.